 English Language Learning

-NOTE: A verb sometimes consists of two or more words!
-Then the adverb of indefinite time has to be put between them:
+NOTE: A verb sometimes consists of two or more words.
+Then the adverb of frequency has to be put between them.

-NOTE: Adverbs of indefinite time go before have to.
+NOTE: Adverbs of frequency go before have to.

 Example: We always have to wait a long time for the bus.

-NOTE: Adverbs of indefinite time go after am, is, are, was or were.
+NOTE: Adverbs of frequency go after am, is, are, was or were.
 But in questions the adverb is put after the subject.

 Example: You are never on time.
 Are they always on holidays in July?